What is a Lab Power Supply?

 Step 1: Check Your Requirements

 Different electrical and electronic circuits/components have different power requirements.
-You can taste a massive range of electronic circuits with just 30 volts and a few amperes, but if you are required to test industrial-grade electrical circuits, you may need significantly higher power levels.
+You can test a massive range of electronic circuits with just 30 volts and a few amperes, but if you are required to test industrial-grade electrical circuits, you may need significantly higher power levels.

 Voltage Ranges